 If the owner has initiated eviction proceedings against the family and the family continues to reside in the unit, MPHA will continue to make housing assistance payments to the owner until the owner has obtained a court judgment or other process allowing the owner to evict the tenant.
 MPHA will continue such payments until the family moves from, or is evicted from the unit, whichever is earlier.
-The owner must inform MPHA when the owner has obtained a court judgment or other process allowing the occur judgment or other process allowing the owner to evict the tenant and provide MPHA with a copy of such judgment or determination.
-The owner must inform MPHA of the date when the family actually moves from the unit or the family is physically evicted from the unit,
+The owner must inform MPHA when the owner has obtained a court judgment or other process allowing the owner to evict the tenant and provide MPHA with a copy of such judgment or determination.
+The owner must inform MPHA of the date when the family actually moves from the unit or the family is physically evicted from the unit.